Module: react

 This hook accepts an object whose keys are identifiers for each query and the

 .
-The name
+The

-name of the Convex query function to load, and the args
+is the name of the Convex query function to load, and the args

-are the arguments to
+the arguments to that function.

 The hook returns an object that maps each identifier to the result of the query,